Disclosing Your HCV Status

 Editor’s Note: Are you afraid to talk about your hepatitis C?
 Some people want to learn more about hep C, but also want to keep their diagnosis private.
 At HepatitisC.net, there are ways to get information and connect with others, without revealing your identity.
 Click here to learn more about how to talk about hep C anonymously.

 I understand why people are private about their status.
-Who wants to be treated badly or poorly thought of by others?
+Who wants to be treated badly by others?
 Some will say they don’t care what others think.
-Most of us do care what others think, even if we say we don’t, in my own experience.
+However, most of us do care what others think, even if we say we don’t.

-Workplaces, some family settings, and any number of situations can be uncomfortable when people judge you to be less in any way, least of all over an illness, and nobody ever deserves to have hepatitis c regardless of how they got it.
+Workplaces, some family settings, and any number of situations can be uncomfortable when people judge you to be less in any way, least of all over an illness.
+Nobody ever deserves to have hepatitis C, regardless of how they got it.

 There are situations where disclosure is important.
 If you work in a field where you could possibly pass the virus onto others, I believe you have a responsibility to disclose in the appropriate manner, and there are guidelines in place for doing this.

-If you are intimate sexually you should disclose to your partner in my opinion, despite the risk.
-If you are sharing drug equipment you are putting yourself and others at risk.
-Safe sex and harm reduction in any form is always important regardless of your HCV status.
+If you are intimate sexually, you should disclose to your partner in my opinion, despite the risk.
+If you are sharing drug equipment, you are putting yourself and others at risk.
+Safe sex and harm reduction is always important, regardless of your HCV status.

-In closing, the decision is yours to make, just like all of the other choices we make on our own behalf and that of those around us.
+In closing, the decision is yours to make, just like all of the other choices we make on our own behalf.
 Thoughtful consideration and an open dialogue with those people you trust is a good thing when considering whether to disclose or not.
-It could be a spouse, partner, family member, close friend, or a counsellor.
+It could be a spouse, partner, family member, close friend, or a counselor.

 We can choose to share as much or as little as we want with others.
 It is your decision to make.